TERMS OF SERVICE

 In return for your agreeing to comply with these Terms, and paying our licence Fees, we grant you a non-transferable, non-exclusive licence to access and use your Account and our Content during the Licence Period solely for your internal business purposes (for example, gaining or improving professional skills) and accordance with these Terms.

 6.3 Course completion certificates.
 On completion of our course (our Content), you will be issued a completion certificate (see the disclaimer in clause 8.3, We do not award recognised qualifications).
-Our licence Fees cover electronic course completion certificates, which you can download directly from your Account on our Website on completing the relevant course or by contacting us to request the certificates.
+Our licence Fees cover electronic course completion certificates, which you can contact us by email to request the electronic certificates.
 Hard copy certificates can be purchased from us at an additional Fee (as set out on our Website from time to time).
 If you would like to purchase a hard copy certificate (or a replacement of a lost or damaged certificate), please email us at firstname.lastname@example.org.
 All names on the certificate will be printed in capital letters in a font chosen by us.
 Please allow up to 14 days for postal certificates to be received, if this certificate does not arrive within this time please get in touch.
 We only post certificates to UK postcodes.
 Certificate posted outside of the UK will be at our discretion.
 Please see the disclaimer in clause 8.9 (We are not responsible for certificates lost in post).

 6.4 You must keep your device and Account secure.
 You are responsible for keeping your device and Account safe and secure.
 You must promptly notify us of any unauthorised use or security breach of your Account or our Content that could compromise the security or integrity of our Website or Content or otherwise adversely affect us, and fully co-operate with us to remedy the issue as soon as reasonably practicable.